 Please contact us in advance to let us know you are bringing a motor home so we can make appropriate arrangements.

 You will need to bring a tent, air mattress (if you don’t have an air pump, someone will be able to lend you theirs), sleeping bag / blankets, pillows etc. Bring clothes in case it gets cold at night.
 If you have booked to sleep in a bunk, only bring sheets/blankets/pillows or sleeping bag.

-Also pack food, drink, sunscreen, towel and shower stuff etc. You should also bring drinking water.
+Pack food, drink, sunscreen, towel and shower stuff etc. You should also bring drinking water.